-The status of Proposition 1.8, "Side Side Side," is not so clear.
-Given again the triangles AB Γ and ΔEZ as in Figure 2.2, but now letting AB = A Γ and A $\Gamma = \Delta Z$ and B $\Gamma = EZ$, we can apply the base B Γ to the base EZ, since they are equal.
-Euclid argues that A must fall on Δ , because otherwise it falls on a point H as in Figure 2.7, and then a contradiction to Proposition 1.7 arises.
-If Euclid allows such an argument, perhaps he will allow Hilbert's proof (discussed in the next section) that all right angles are equal to one another.
-Alternatively though, perpendiculars can be erected and dropped, as in Propositions 1.11 and 12, but without the recourse that Euclid in fact has to Proposition 1.8; then this proposition can be proved by means of Propositions 1.4, 11, and 12, and the equality of all right angles.
-There is no reason not to think Euclid was aware of this, but preferred to leave such a proof as an exercise for the reader.
-Euclid does not say he is doing this; but then there is a lot that he does not spell out, but leaves to the reader, as we shall discuss in §3.7 (p.
-76).
+The status of Proposition I.8, "Side Side Side," is not so clear.
+Given again the triangles AB Γ and Δ EZ as in Figure 2.3, but now letting AB = A Γ and A Γ = Δ Z and B Γ = EZ, we can apply the base B Γ to the base EZ, since they are equal.
+Euclid argues that A must fall on Δ , because otherwise it falls on a point H as in Figure 2.8, and then a contradiction to Proposition I.7 arises.
+If Euclid allows such an argument, as he does, perhaps he will allow Hilbert's proof

+Figure 2.8.
+Proposition I.8

+(discussed in the next section) that all right angles are equal to one another.